chinapedia/wikipedia.ko/Page/모듈:WPSHIPS_utilities.md

-> This article is converted from Wikipedia: [:WPSHIPS utilities](https://ko.wikipedia.org/wiki/:WPSHIPS_utilities).
+> This article is converted from Wikipedia: [모듈:WPSHIPS utilities](https://ko.wikipedia.org/wiki/모듈:WPSHIPS_utilities).

 require('Module:No globals')